engrmahabub/wee/syntax/syntax.md

 ```

 **Notes:**
-* Method with no parammeters require empty brackets ():
+* Method with no parameters require empty brackets ():
 * Method call do not require brackets () when no parameters
 * Method call do not need brackets for single argument
 * Multiple arguments can be enumerated in a tuple (arg1,arg2...)